Home » Attractions » The Best of Beautiful Canadian Castles

 The Best of Beautiful Canadian Castles

 Canada doesn’t have a history of battle-crazy clans and their individual castle-fortresses and sieges during the middle Ages or the Medieval Times as does Europe.
 The country was colonized and developed only in the 18th century, so it was only by the 19th century that castle building took on and became a craze among Canada’s newly elite population.
 The vast, rugged landscapes of Canada were perfect for the construction of grand, stone-built structures in the style of Scottish Baronial or English or French Chateau styles.
+The breathtaking exteriors and lavish interiors of the castle are truly awe-inspiring and worth obtaining a Canada visitor visa!
 We have a curated list of Canada’s best castles for you here, and we hope you visit them soon on your travels!

 This is one of the most photographed castles in Canada and one of the most iconic Quebec tourist attractions.
 This extravagant castle was built in 1893 by the Canadian Pacific Railroad Company to pull affluent tourists to Canada.
 The castle was built using a mix of gothic elements with French chateau features.
 In 1943, the Quebec Conference was held here with Winston Churchill, Mackenzie King and Roosevelt in attendance as they pondered over their French invasion strategy.